dortania/OpenCore-Legacy-Patcher/docs/BIGSUR-DROP.md

 :::

-::: details Non-Metal Acceleration (Resolved in 0.1.1 and newer)
+::: details Non-Metal Acceleration (Resolved in 0.1.1 and later)

 * Non-Metal GPUs do not have working acceleration patches:
   * Intel Ironlake and Sandy Bridge iGPUs